tobiasraabe/cookiecutter-research-template/README.rst

 Cleaning the project
     ``clean.py`` offers a way to clean your project from artifacts and unused files.
-Running
+Basically, it is a wrapper around `git clean`, but with more convenience.

     .. code-block:: bash

         $ python clean.py

-    performs a dry-run, so you can be sure that only useless files are deleted.
+    performs a dry-run, so you can be sure that only unnecessary files are deleted.
 Then, run

     .. code-block:: bash

         $ python clean.py --force

-    to actually delete the files.
+    to delete the files.

 Visualization of the DAG
-    A graphic of the DAG is compiled at the end of the build process and serves just as a nice picture of the complexity of the project or allows for visual debugging.
+    A graphic of the DAG is compiled at the end of the Waf build process and serves as a nice picture of the complexity of the project (a little bit bragging is ok :wink:) or allows for visual debugging.

     .. raw:: html